 just handwaving?
 How will you know when (if) the requirements have been

 satisfied?
 Transparency and governance - is it clear whose requirements are being prioritized (FOR WHOM)?
 Who wrote it and what is their agenda?
-(Documents written by a vendor or consultancy may suit their interets more than yours.)
+(Documents written by a vendor or consultancy may suit their interests more than yours.)

 Future-proof - are these requirements short-term and tactical, are all the urgent requirements equally important?
 Complete - ah, but what does that mean?